scikit-hep/awkward-0.x/README.rst

 .. code-block:: bash

-    pip install awkward                       # maybe with sudo or --user, or in virtualenv pip install awkward-numba                 # optional: integration with and optimization by Numba
+    pip install awkward                       # maybe with sudo or --user, or in virtualenv

 or install with `conda <https://conda.io/en/latest/miniconda.html>`__: